Natural gas furnaces need sufficient space and airflow to heat correctly.

-If you have a cat, situate your litter box somewhere else.
-Cat urine contains ammonia, which could create wear on your furnace’s heat exchanger.
-Plus, the furnace could circulate the smelly odors around your home.
+If you have a cat, situate your litter box in another room.
+Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
+Plus, the furnace could move the smelly odors around your home.

-You should also frequently sweep around your furnace to stop dust from building up.
+You should also routinely sweep around your furnace to block dust from accumulating.

 Related: Is it Time for Furnace Service or Replacement?

-Whether you want furnace replacement or annual maintenance in Siloam Springs, Siloam Springs Heating & AC can expertly meet your needs.
-Our highly trained technicians can repair any HVAC model or brand.
+Whether you have to have furnace replacement or routine maintenance in Siloam Springs, Siloam Springs Heating & AC can expertly meet your needs.
+Our highly trained technicians can fix any furnace model or brand.